Customer FAQs

 • Switchgrass (Panicum virgatum) - Provides shelter and seeds for birds like sparrows and finches.

-the following list, while not exhaustive, includes various species that tend to do well in the acidic, shady, and needle-littered conditions typically found under pine trees in Minnesota.
+The following list, while not exhaustive, includes various species that tend to do well in the acidic, shady, and needle-littered conditions typically found under pine trees in Minnesota.

 • Canada mayflower (Maianthemum canadense)